xico2001pt/riddleverse.github.io/_posts/christmas2024/2024-10-17-act-3-prologue.md

 ---
 <br>

-You wake with a start, disoriented and aching from the explosion.
+You wake up from the explosion.
 As your vision clears, you realize you are no longer in the crumbling palace but in a strange, ethereal world.
 The air here feels different — heavy with mystery and magic.
 Beside you stands a ghostly figure, the **Guardian of the Veil of Wonder**, her form shimmering like stardust in the soft light.

 <br>